Okroshiashvili/Data-Science-Lab/README.md

     * Added Craigslist scraping section

+8-May-2019

+* Added data structures and algorithms part
+    * This folder includes data structures and algorithms subfolders

 ### To Do

 * Add more intuitions for each algorithm and problem
-* Add some more algorithms
+* Add some more ML algorithms
 * Each folder will have to have a brief description of algorithms with farther references
-* Add more visualization in data visualization folder, such as Matplotlib, Seaborn and Altair
+* Add more visualization in data visualization folder, such as Matplotlib, Seaborn, Altair, and Plotnine
+* Add more data structures and algorithms